flutter/website/src/content/app-architecture/case-study/index.md

 Other notable features of this folder structure:

-* The UI folder also contains a subdirectory called "core".
+* The UI folder also contains a subdirectory named "core".
 Core contains widgets and theme logic that is shared by multiple views, such as buttons with your brand styling.
 * The domain folder contains the application data types, because they're used by the data and ui layers.
 * The app contains three "main" files, which act as different entry points to the application for development, staging and production.
-* There are two test-related directories at the same level as lib: `test/` has the test code, and it's own structure matches `lib/`. `testing/` is a subpackage that contains mocks and other testing utilities which may be used in other packages' test code.
+* There are two test-related directories at the same level as `lib`: `test/` has the test code, and it's own structure matches `lib/`. `testing/` is a subpackage that contains mocks and other testing utilities which can be used in other packages' test code.
 The `testing/` folder could be described as a version of your app that you don't ship.
 It is the content that is tested.

 There's additional code in the compass app that doesn't pertain to architecture.
-For the full package structure, [view it on Github][].
+For the full package structure, [view it on GitHub][].

 ## Other architecture options